oftenzhan/OftenDeck/tutorial/tutorial-1a.md

 Today, I want to show you the basic navigation and ecosystem of the OftenDeck.

 It’s built around Emacs.
 As you can see, when I booted up the WriterDeck, it boots directly onto Emacs.
-On it, it has the tutorial which I highly recommend to learn the basic key bindings.
-I pressed `C-x C-f` to open up to open up this document.
+On the default welcome screen, Emacs has a tutorial which I highly recommend as an introductory course to learn basic key bindings.
+I pressed `C-x C-f` and `TAB` AND `RET` to open this document.
 This is one way to open documents.
-Another way is to press shift-leftknob to toggle the directory tree.
+Another way is to press `SHIFT-Leftknob` to toggle the directory tree.
 Here, you can navigate to other files.
 To move to this sidebar or just to another split screen, you press <rightknob>.

 ## Configuring the Leftknob and Rightknob

-If you just installed this onto your Microjournal Rev.2.Revamp, the leftknob and rightknob buttons have to be changed using Vial to <f5> and <f6> for this to work.
+If you just installed this onto your Microjournal Rev.2.Revamp, the leftknob and rightknob buttons have to be bound through Vial to <f5> and <f6>.
 A picture of my Vial configuration is on my GitHub page in the video description below.

 ## Switching to Tutorial Part 1B

-Now, let’s move to the other file Tutorial Part 1B using the directory tree, the rightknob, and the RET.
+Now, let’s move to the other file Tutorial Part 1B using the directory tree.

 ---